How to cite this journal: Author, Date of the post, WMO Conflict Insight, Title of the post, ISSN:

 For various reasons, large parts of Nepal’s society perceive the work of the Commission as a failure.
 On February 9, 2020, the Commission’s operational mandate was due to expire.
 Even though the commission did not complete a single investigation of the tens of thousands of complaints submitted by human rights violation victims, the Government of Nepal extended the agency’s mandate for one more year until the end of 2020.
 While the extensions were carefully welcomed by the international community, the achievement of victims’ meaningful justice faces both renewed uncertainties and persistent challenges.[55]

-During the years since the Commission become operational, only a little progress has been achieved.
+Only a little progress has been achieved during the years since the Commission became operational.
 One can say that this failure is based on the high number of complaints received, as more than 63,000 complaints were registered.
 Other voices say that 63,000 complaints are still minimal, considering the high number of violations.
 Also, the work is challenged by inadequate funding and limited resources.[56]

-Recent reports suggest that Nepal’s Government is currently planning to create restorative justice mechanisms led by its Ministry of Law and Justice.
-Many victims perceived the announcement positively, who thereby became hopeful that better tools will be implemented.[58]
+Recent reports suggest that Nepal’s Government plans to create restorative justice mechanisms led by its Ministry of Law and Justice.
+Many victims perceived the announcement positively, hopeful that better tools would be implemented.[58]

-However, the Commission, if challenges are addressed, would have the potential to assist victims of the war on their way to healing.
-The work of other truth and reconciliation commissions, such as in South Africa, shows the wide range of possibilities of such a commission.
+However, if the challenges are addressed, the Commission would have the potential to assist victims of the war on their way to healing.
+The work of other truth and reconciliation commissions, such as in South Africa, shows such a commission’s wide range of possibilities.
 South Africa’s Truth and Reconciliation Commission’s work includes granting financial, in-kind, and emotional services and enabling victims to receive psychosocial counseling.
-Thereby, the responsibilities covered by the Truth and Reconciliation Commission South Africa are broader.
+Thereby, the responsibilities covered by the Truth and Reconciliation Commission in South Africa are broader.
 In Nepal, one gets the impression that the focus might be more on the offender, and the true restorative spirit of the Commission is questionable.

 Conclusion

-Nepal and its people have been severely affected by painful social wounds since 1995 when the unrest started to kick in.
-While restorative justice comes with great opportunities and chances for healing, restorative processes remain a low priority.
+Nepal and its people have been severely affected by painful social wounds since 1995, when the unrest started to kick in.
+While restorative justice has great opportunities and chances for healing, restorative processes remain a low priority.

 The Truth and Reconciliation Commission has been formed to reconcile gross human rights violations and draft needed recommendations.
 So far, many people claim that the Commission only achieved little due to limited capacities, insufficient funding, and a lack of transparency.